Samuel2698/Samuel2698/README.md

 ## Hi there!
 I'm Samuel Velasco 👋

 I'm a Venezuelan Full-Stack Developer currently based in France.
-My passion lies in crafting engaging and functional web experiences, and I particularly enjoy working with technologies like PHP and JavaScript. 👨‍💻
+My passion lies in crafting engaging and functional web experiences.

+I particularly enjoy working with JavaScript and its frameworks. 👨‍💻

 ### Get in Touch